 Consider that you really have two audiences you are trying to reach with your news story idea.
 The first audience includes the assignment managers, producers, editors, reporters, and newsroom managers, who can either push your news release up the food chain for a closer look or not.
 Your second audience is the general public if your pitch makes it that far.

 Craft it carefully.
 Keep your release brief and focused, and make sure the headline grabs the attention of the TV assignment desk worker or newspaper editor.
 He or she will only spend several seconds looking at it before deciding whether to delete it.
 Answer the “who,” “what,” “when,” “where,” and “why” quickly, and include the day, time, and location for the news conference or event.

 The quote in your news release from your team’s expert must reflect one of the main points you are trying to make.
 That way, if your news release gets published as it is, you got your team’s expert on the news, offering an insightful comment.

 Remember to utilize your technology tools here as well.
 Set reminders to follow up with the reporters from your phone or create specific calendar invites with notes on the last message you received from the newsroom.

-If you’re not sure where to start and don’t have time to develop a list of reporters, consider using a service like Help a Reporter Out (HARO).
+Suppose you’re unsure where to start and don’t have time to develop a list of reporters, consider using a service like Help a Reporter Out (HARO).
 HARO connects journalists with a database of potential sources for upcoming stories and opportunities for sources to secure media coverage.
-You can use HARO to select the areas your experts would like to cover and respond to open pitches about a variety of topics.
+You can use HARO to select the areas your experts would like to cover and respond to open pitches about various topics.